 In fact, you can learn a lot from what they see as a conflict.
 Some people will have definitions of “conflict” that may surprise you – in both a good and bad way.

 4. How Have You Handled a Difficult Client in the Past?

 Similarly, this question should look at specifics so you can see exactly how your interviewee responded to the situation.
-And you’ll also learn a lot about them from what they define as a “difficult” client.
+And you’ll also learn a lot about who you may offer broker sponsorship to from what they define as a “difficult” client.

-5. What Kind of Feedback Are You Looking For?
+5. What Kind of Feedback From Your Sponsoring Broker Are You Looking For?

-A great real estate candidate will be interested in receiving feedback from management.
+A great real estate agent to sponsor will be interested in receiving feedback from their sponsoring broker.
 If they’re open to feedback, they likely expect to learn on the job and be challenged.
 If they aren’t, they might be looking for an easy role with nothing new to learn.

 This can also help you see how they’ll fit into the culture at your brokerage.
 If they want a different type and frequency of feedback from what you offer, they may not be a good fit.

-Before you hire a new agent, you need to know what they’ll do to build up their clientele.
+Before you sponsor a new agent, you need to know what they’ll do to build up their clientele.
 Asking them about their approach to marketing will help you see how prepared they are.

 If they can’t outline the ways they’ve done marketing in the past, they might not be ready for the job.
 Look for a mix of traditional and innovative ideas.
 Hopefully, they’ll bring something new to the table.